g-agarwal/DS-Algo/README.md

 # DS-Algo
-This Repository contains the code for Data Structures and Algorithms using C#
+Contains code for Data Structures and Algorithms using C#

-The Repository follows following structure:
+Repository follows following structure:

   	DataStructures